rotilho/jnano-commons/README.md

 assertTrue(NanoSignatures.isValid(account, hash, signature));
 ```

+## Why not use string for Seed and Keys?
+As stated by [Baeldung](https://www.baeldung.com/java-storing-passwords), "strings in Java are immutable which means that we cannot change them using any high-level APIs.
+Any change on a String object will produce a new String, keeping the old one in memory.

+Therefore, the password stored in a String will be available in memory until Garbage Collector clears it.
+We cannot control when it happens, but this period can be significantly longer than for regular objects since Strings are kept in a String Pool for re-usability purpose".

+Most of the time work with byte array will be enough but if there is the need to convert it to String you can easily achieve it using ``NanoHelper.toHex``.

+If you want to reduce the time the privets keys or seed stay in memory you can use ```NanoHelper.wipe``` and clear out the byte array content.

 #### Special thanks to
 - [Harry](https://github.com/thehen101) and his [Rain](https://github.com/thehen101/Rain) project which were used in the first implementation